 Fresh tuna tastes best when seared on each side and not cooked the whole way through.
 You may prefer a well-done piece of tuna.
 I prefer my tuna to be rare inside.
 You can use another type of fish, perhaps halibut or sea bass, for this dish if you want a more well-done fish.

-I started out with a marinade for the tuna of seafood stock, minced garlic, freshly squeezed Valencia orange juice, canola oil, honey and a few pieces of peeled and sliced fresh ginger root.
+I started out with a marinade for the tuna of seafood stock, minced garlic, freshly squeezed Valencia orange juice, vegetable oil, honey and a few pieces of peeled and sliced fresh ginger root.
 Let the tuna filets marinate for about half an hour in your refrigerator.
 In the meantime, I cooked some orzo pasta in a pot while I sauteed some diced shallots and red bell pepper in some butter.
 Added some chopped dates to the shallots and bell pepper saute, then combined the mixture with the cooked and drained orzo pasta.
 Added some minced cilantro and a bit of butter, stirred, and set aside, covered, to keep warm.

 Take the marinated tuna out of the fridge.
 Strain the marinade into a small pan.
 Simmer and reduce the marinade until it thickens.
 Stir in some butter and keep warm.